Calera scores 97 to win regular season area title - Shelby County Reporter

 With this win, however, they improved to 5-0 in area play to win the regular season area title and earn hosting rights for the area tournament.

 Calera set the tone for the game in the first quarter when seven players scored in the period to total 27 points.
-Four players scored five points in the quarter, including Duke Chambers, Keyshawn Haynes, Rodriguez Smith and Tre Stoutermire.
+Four players scored five points in the quarter, including Duke Chambers, Keshawn Haynes, Rodriguez Smith and Tre Stoutermire.

 They matched that effort with an impressive start offensively by allowing only two Chilton County players to score in the opening quarter for 11 points.